department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 ## What benefits can I get?

-We’ll make a monthly payment to your school of up to $1,224 for:
+We’ll make a monthly payment to your school to help cover the cost of:
 - College or graduate degree programs
 - Career-training certificate courses
 - Apprenticeships
 - On-the-job training

 **Note:** If you began using this program to pay for your school or training before August 1, 2018, you can get benefits for up to 45 months.
-If you began using the program on August 1, 2018, or after, you can get benefits for up to 36 months.
+If you began using the program on or after August 1, 2018, you can get benefits for up to 36 months.

 [View current payment rates](https://www.benefits.va.gov/GIBILL/resources/benefits_resources/rates/ch35/ch35rates100115.asp).